By Kevin McNeish updated on 07/09/2015

 The first word in this statement, var, indicates a variable is being declared.
 Next, firstName specifies the name of the variable.
 The colon followed by String, indicates the variable can only store information of the type String.
 As you have already learned, the String class represents a set of characters, so you can store any set of characters in the firstName variable, but you can't store other types of information such as an integer, true or false values, and so on.
 When you declare a variable in Swift, you don't always have declare the type of information that it can hold.
 If you assign an initial value to a variable, you don't need to specify the variable type (Figure 10).

 This is because Swift has something called type inference, which means that it can figure out, or infer, the type of the variable based on the value you assign to it.

 Now that you have a basic understanding of variables, it's time to learn about arrays and other collections.

-All the variables and properties you have worked with so far have held a single value (such as a Boolean (BOOL), or a single object).
-In contrast, Cocoa Touch Framework collection classes allow you to group multiple items together into a single collection.
-The primary collection classes are:
+All the variables and properties you have worked with so far have held a single value (such as a Boolean, or a single object).
+In contrast, Swift's collection classes allow you to group multiple items together into a single collection.
+Swift's primary collection classes are:

 Often, collections are used in iOS apps to create lists.
 For example, you can have a collection of strings used as a list of songs, or an array of images used to display album covers.
 Note that items in a collection are usually of the same type, but this isn't a restriction.
 In fact, the list we are going to use to integrate with social media will eventually contain different types of items.

-We'll be talking more about the different collections available in iOS apps, but in this post, I'm going to concentrate on NSArray.
-The NSArray class is one of the most basic kinds of Objective-C collections.
-You declare an NSArray variable just as you would any other variable.
-Notice that you use an asterisk when declaring an NSArray variable indicating that it's a pointer as shown by the declaration in Figure 13.
+We'll be talking more about the different collections available in iOS apps, but in this post, I'm going to concentrate on Array.
+The Array class is one of the most basic kinds of Swift collections.
+You declare an Array variable just as you would any other variable (Figure 11).

 Creating an Outlet